snowplow/documentation/src/pages/statement-of-support.md

 ## Snowplow BDP Pipelines

 The following services are provided for all BDP Cloud and BDP Enterprise customers, and for our Try Snowplow trial users.
-The support described here is not currently available to Open Source users or customers using our standalone product or service packages.
+The support described here is not currently available to Community Edition users or customers using our standalone product or service packages.

 ### Major Incident Response